Be Your Own Bank

 You can access your cash value by taking a loan against your policy, so you maintain use and control.
 Liquidity, check.

-As a whole life insurance policyholder, your an owner of the life insurance company and participate in the earnings through dividends.
+As a whole life insurance policyholder, you’re an owner of the life insurance company and participate in the earnings through dividends.
 Because of dividends, plus guaranteed interest growth, your long-term internal rate of return is far more competitive than any other tool to store your reserves.

 Whole life insurance policies give you the most safety, liquidity, and growth compared to other places to store your savings.